 REU: Environmental Research on Forest Lakes

-Montclair State University (MSU) and the National Science Foundation (NSF) sponsor an 8-week Summer Research Experience for Undergraduate (REU: Environmental Research on Forest Lakes) program at MSU's field station, New Jersey School of Conservation (NJSOC).
+This program is sponsored by Montclair State and the National Science Foundation (NSF).
+It is an 8-week Summer Research Experience for Undergraduates at our field station, the New Jersey School of Conservation.
 The objective is to cultivate highly motivated undergraduate students in transdiciplinary environmental research.

-In the summers of 2011, 2012, and 2013, ten undergraduate students will be selected to participate in this hands-on, field-oriented research program centered on forest lakes in the Kittatinny Mountains of Northwest New Jersey.
-Participants will be housed in cabins at the NJSOC located within 30,000 acres of mature forest, mountain ridges and freshwater streams and lakes.
+Ten undergraduate students are selected to participate in this hands-on, field-oriented research program centered on forest lakes in the Kittatinny Mountains of Northwest New Jersey.
+Participants are housed in cabins at the NJSOC located within 30,000 acres of mature forest, mountain ridges and freshwater streams and lakes.

-Working with faculty mentors, participants will gain scientific research experience by focusing on and rotating among the following research areas: 1) hydrology, 2) erosion and sedimentation, 3) environmental chemistry, and 4) ecology.
+Working with faculty mentors, participants gain scientific research experience by focusing on and rotating among the following research areas:

-Participants will receive a stipend of $4,000, with lodging and meals provided.
-The REU: Environmental Research on Forest Lakes program will also cover travel expenses for participants to attend professional conferences to present studies.
+Participants receive a stipend of $4,000, with lodging and meals provided.
+The REU: Environmental Research on Forest Lakes program also covers travel expenses for participants to attend professional conferences to present studies.